ISISNeutronMuon/MDMC/doc/explanation/minimizers.rst

 and then predicts the values inbetween by interpolation to predict where the lowest point is.

-The MDMC GPR algorithm creates the grid of values via ['Latin hypercube sampling'](https://en.wikipedia.org/wiki/Latin_hypercube).
+The MDMC GPR algorithm creates the grid of values via `'Latin hypercube sampling' <https://en.wikipedia.org/wiki/Latin_hypercube>`_.
-If we wanted to take a sample size of 4 from a 2D space, a Latin square sample would divide the space into a grid of 4 rows and 4 columns, and then take 4 samples such that none of the samples are on the same row or column; imagine a 4x4 chess grid where we have placed 4 rooks in such a way that none of them can capture each other.
+If we wanted to take a sample size of 4 from a 2D space, a 'Latin square sample' would divide the space into a grid of 4 rows and 4 columns, and then take 4 samples such that none of the samples are on the same row or column; imagine a 4x4 chess grid where we have placed 4 rooks in such a way that none of them can capture each other.
-This ensures our samples are random, but still evenly distributed.
-A hypercube is the term for the equivalent of a cube in any number of dimensions, so a Latin hypercube is the same concept in any number of dimensions (for MDMC, as many dimensions as there are parameters).
+This ensures our samples are random, but still more-or-less evenly distributed.
+A *hypercube* is the term for the equivalent of a cube in any number of dimensions (e.g. 2D hypercube is a square, 3D hypercube is a cube, so on), so a *Latin* hypercube is the same concept in any number of dimensions (for MDMC, as many dimensions as there are parameters).

 This method can be extremely effective, as it quickly produces an accurate prediction without needing an initial 'guess'.
-However, it can be more expensive computationally than Metropolis-Hastings, as it has to take samples over a region around the initial 'guess' which may or may not be useful in finding the minimum.
-It is also not guaranteed to find the exact minimum (but will usually be very close!)
+However, it can be more expensive computationally than Metropolis-Hastings, as it has to take samples over a region around the initial 'guess' which may or may not be useful in finding the minimum, especially if the region is very large.
+It is also not mathematically guaranteed to find the exact minimum (but will usually be very close!)

 Gaussian Process Optimisation
 -----------------------------